- Published

 wujie-polyfillto support Selection, Fullscreen, WindowMessage, etc., inside the sandbox. - Custom plugins inject

-.ant-layout-sider{display:none}) before any child styles load, eliminating imperative DOM hacks.
+.ant-layout-sider{display:none}) before any child styles load, replacing imperative DOM hacks.

 4. Redux & Event-Driven Coordination

-useTabsMenuhandles tab creation/naming; Wujie simply emits events.- Redux becomes the single source of truth for menu/tabs, boosting observability and consistency.
+useTabsMenuhandles tab creation and naming; Wujie only emits events and stays out of business rules.- Redux is the single source of truth for host and sub-app menu/tab state, improving observability and consistency.

 Architecture Comparison